seznam/ima/docs/basic-features/events.md

 }
 ```

-You can restrict the controller/extension to specific events with setting `eventBusMethodPrefix` field
+You can restrict the controller/extension to specific events by setting the `eventBusMethodPrefix` field
 on the controller/extension class.
 Events with this specific prefix are then applied only to
 this controller/extension.